mattdton/Somatic-shortV-nf/README.md

   - [Acknowledgements/citations/credits](#acknowledgementscitationscredits)

 ## Description
 Somatic-shortV-nf is a pipeline for identifying somatic short variant (SNPs and indels) events in human Illumina short read whole genome sequence data from tumour and matched normal BAM files.
 The pipeline follows the [GATK's Best Practices](https://gatk.broadinstitute.org/hc/en-us/articles/360035894731-Somatic-short-variant-discovery-SNVs-Indels-) workflow.
-The pipeline is written in Nextflow and uses Singularity/Docker to run containerised tools.
+The pipeline is written in Nextflow and uses Singularity to run containerised tools.

 There are two main steps to this workflow
 1. Generate a large set of candidate somatic variants using the tool [Mutect2](https://gatk.broadinstitute.org/hc/en-us/articles/360035531132).